Rakss1104/Static-code-analysis-SELab5/PES1UG23CS469/reflection.md

-Static Analysis Lab Reflection
+### Reflections:

-1. Which issues were the easiest to fix, and which were the hardest?
+#### 1. Which issues were the easiest to fix, and which were the hardest?
 Why?

 Easiest Issues: The easiest fixes were generally the Flake8 style violations (like E302 - missing blank lines, or E262 - inline comment spacing) and the Pylint naming conventions (C0103 - snake_case).
 Removing the unused logging import (F401) and the dangerous eval() call (B307) were also very easy, as they just required deleting or changing single lines.
 These were easy because the fix was mechanical and didn't require changing the program's logic.

 Hardest Issues: The hardest issue by far was refactoring the global variable (W0603).
 This wasn't a simple fix; it required a structural change to the entire program.
 I had to change load_data to return the stock dictionary, and then update every other function to accept stock_data as a parameter.
 This was difficult because it affected the data flow of the entire script, not just one isolated line.

-2. Did the static analysis tools report any false positives?
+#### 2. Did the static analysis tools report any false positives?
 If so, describe one example.

 In this specific lab, I did not encounter any clear false positives.
 Every issue reported by Pylint, Flake8, and Bandit pointed to a valid area for improvement.